mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

 {% endhighlight %}

-### Freature selection
+## **Freature selection**
 In our data we found that colmn 21 have alot of missing data so we remove it from our data

  {% highlight Ruby %}
  dataset <- dataset[,-21]
  {% endhighlight %}

-### Data imputation
+## **Data imputation**
 In chronic_kidney_disease_full1.csv file the missing data is replaced with a '?' so to deal with these data we must convert it to 'NAN'

  {% highlight Ruby %}
   dataset <- na_if(dataset,'?')
  {% endhighlight %}

-Data has two types of columns data : numeric and catergorical data
+Data has two types : numeric and catergorical data

-We will replace any missing data with the mean of this column data if it has numeric data ,But when it has catergorical we will replace the missing data with the mode of this column
+We will replace any missing data with the mean of this feature data if it has numeric data ,But when it has catergorical we will replace the missing data with the mode of this feature.

 {% highlight Ruby %}